All because of the coronavirus: the number of jobs in the United States fell - for the first time in 11 years

 However, layoffs and consumer fear of infection can lead to a collapse of the economy over time.

 Branches in which jobs are being cut

-As expected, the recreation sector and the hotel industry suffered the most: 459 people lost their jobs in this industry, although this number reflects only the initial surge in cuts that covered these areas.
-Health care lost 000 jobs; professional and business services - 61; retail trade - 000; construction - 52; production - 000.
+As expected, the recreational and hospitality sectors were the hardest hit, with 459 people losing their jobs in the industry, although this number only reflects the initial spike in redundancies in these sectors.
+Healthcare lost 000 jobs; the sphere of professional and business services - 61; retail trade - 000; construction - 52; production - 000.

 The numbers show the breadth of the impact of the pandemic on the economy.
 Even auto and other manufacturers have closed factories because of fears of infection.
 Law and marketing firms are cutting jobs, even though their employees can work from home, as most of the economy remains paralyzed by uncertainty.

 The government, on the contrary, was able to create new jobs.
 These are 12 jobs, but mostly they are temporary workers for the 000 census.

 An unemployment rate of 4,4% emphasizes only part of the economic disruption caused by the outbreak of cornavirus.
 The number of part-time Americans, even if they want to work full time, as well as the number of people who wanted to find work but refused to do so, jumped from 7% (a 20-year low) to 8,7%.
 This is the highest level since March 2017.